daattali/beautiful-jekyll/aboutme.md

 I am a big advocate for Open Source, I use Linux based Operating Systems, Applications and Software’s to home lab or run home network solution like pfSense for firewall, Raspberry Pi (pi-hole OS) for DNS, TureNAS for Network Storage, Open VPN and so on.

 Idea to have this blog post, to store the documentations of home labs and journey through it.
-Once again, I thank you for taking time to be here
+Once again, I thank you for taking time to be here.

 ### How to find me?
-Available on Social platforms; Linkedin and X. I love Networking Community called The Art of Network Engineering and you can find me in their their discord group as well.
+Available on Social platforms; Linkedin and X. I love Networking Community called The Art of Network Engineering and you can find me in their discord group as well.